KEN POORMAN lock haven pa

 Lock_Haven/wb_susq_river.jpg

-Robbie Long racing down the river.
+Is this Robbie Long racing down the river?

 Rob could do a 180 in mid air!